salilkanade/NYCTaxiWebApp/README.md

 }
 ```

 5. The final step now is to save your update `index.html` file.
 Once that has been completed, head over to your storage account in the Azure online portal.
+Your [index.html](https://github.com/salilkanade/NYCTaxiWebApp/blob/master/NYCTaxi/index.html) code should look similar to code attached.

 - Click on **Static Website** on the side tab, and click **Enable**.
 - Type in `index.html` into the **Index document name**